genonullfree/hexy/README.md

 # hexy

-This is a simple hexdump-like utility.
-It changes the color of the byte based on the ASCII value.
+This is a simple utility that can print a byte as an ASCII char or hex value.
+It will change the color of the byte based on the byte value.
+This can be used with some builtin functions to provide a hexdump-like interface, or for byte-by-byte hex value or ASCII character printing.

 ## Usage as a library